-But we're only human.
-There are days when all we can do is meet our children's most basic needs.
-Some days it's nothing short of heroic simply to feed them, bathe them, keep an encouraging tone, and get them to sleep at a reasonable hour -- so we can do it all over again tomorrow!
+And of course, we’re only human.
+There are days when all we can do is meet our children’s most basic needs.
+Some days, it’s nothing short of heroic just to get everyone fed, bathed, and into bed—so we can do it all again tomorrow.

 1. Aim for 12 hugs (or physical connections) every day.